dan2221/Grupper/README.md

 WARNINGS:

-* If you find some text files in the SORR subfolders, do not delete them, because they are created by the program to identify mod installations;
+* If you find some text files in the SORR subfolders, do not delete them, they are created by the program to identify mod installations;
 * Do not delete the folder of an installed mod.
 Uninstall it first and then delete its folder;
 * It's recommended that you don't change manually the files in the SORR folder and subfolders while a mod is installed;
-* When you are going to replace Grupper to a new version, uninstall all mods and chars first.
+* It's recommended that when you are going to replace Grupper to a new version, uninstall all mods and chars first.

 OPTIONAL DONATION:

-* If you enjoyed this software and would like to support the developer, please consider accessing the following link: https://www.paypal.com/donate/?business=K3ED4TGS7FTYS&no_recurring=0&currency_code=USD
+* If you enjoyed this software and would like to support the developer, please consider accessing the following link: https://ko-fi.com/danchavyn